PrivacyLast updated · June 2026

 No accounts, no analytics, no ads.
 Safra is local-first by architecture, not just by policy.
 This page is the long version.

-Safra doesn't collect your data.
+Safra does not collect your data.
 Not anonymised, not aggregated, not even metadata.
 Nothing.
 This page explains exactly how that works and what it means for you.

 The short version